VeinSyct/Electronic-Cash-Supply/README.md

 # Electronic Cash Supply

-The electronic cash supply library allows the assbly of the electromic cash ecash supply source.
+The electronic cash supply library allows the assbly of the electromic cash or ecash supply source.

-The electronic cash supply source separated amoung the approving entitiea.
+The electronic cash supply source separated (divided) among the approving entitiea.

 To supply electeinic cash it required the approving entities to agree on the borrowers request to create the bond.